Dani García (footballer, born 1990): Athletic Bilbao

 On 3 June 2018, Athletic Bilbao announced that García had signed a four-year contract after the transfer was agreed in March.
 Ander Capa made the same move; within weeks they were joined by another former teammate Yuri Berchiche, and before the end of the calendar year by the coach from their Eibar promotion seasons, Gaizka Garitano.
 He totalled 32 appearances in his first season, his 29 in the league being all starts.

 García scored his first goal for Athletic – 203 games after his last career one – on 6 October 2023, in the 3–0 home defeat of UD Almería.
 In May 2024, with 195 matches to his credit (two in the Copa del Rey which the Lions won), he announced he would be leaving.

 Olympiacos

-On 5 July 2024, upon the expiry of his contract, the 34-year-old García joined Super League Greece club Olympiacos FC, reuniting with his former Eibar manager José Luis Mendilibar.
+On 5 July 2024, upon the expiry of his contract, the 34-year-old García joined Super League Greece side Olympiacos FC, reuniting with his former Eibar manager José Luis Mendilibar.
 He won a double in 2024–25, and subsequently agreed to another one-year deal.

+García scored his first goal for the club on 4 February 2026, opening an eventual 3–0 away win over Asteras Tripolis F.C. from a corner kick.

+Atromitos

+On 20 September 2026, García signed for Atromitos on a free transfer.